As a food handler, you play a crucial role in ensuring that food tastes good but is also safe for consumption.

 You will need to cover the infected wound with a waterproof bandage and a single-use glove if the wound is on your hand.

-You must inform your manager if you experience diarrhea, vomiting, jaundice, or a sore throat with a fever since these symptoms could indicate that you have a foodborne illness.
+You must report diarrhea, vomiting, jaundice, or a sore throat with a fever to your manager since these symptoms could indicate that you have a foodborne illness.
 You must also let your manager know if you have an infected wound.

 In addition to reporting certain symptoms to your manager, you must also report if you have been diagnosed with or exposed to certain foodborne illnesses.